grantjo78/grantjo78.github.io/_posts/2022-04-29-hyperv-networking.md

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Guest-vSwitch-Original.jpg)

  *"Microsoft Hyper-V Network Adapter - Virtual Switch"* configuration indicates that it has been configured as an [external virtual switch](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/plan/plan-hyper-v-networking-in-windows-server#switch-and-network-adapter-choices).
-This configuration does not allow for my guest virtual machine to egress traffic outside of the Hyper-V host in Azure.
+This configuration does not allow for my guest virtual machine to egress traffic outside of the Hyper-V host.

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Networking-vSwitch-Original.jpg)